 A silo towers above this rural piazza.

-Shade sails drape off the silo to provide cover from the sun by day, and the surface of the silo becomes a screen to display video art installations by William Kentridge and Marilyn Minter at night.
+Shade sails drape off the silo to provide cover from the sun by day, and the surface of the silo becomes a screen to display video art installations at night.
 Interspersed around the site are neon sculptures by artist Lauren Booth.

 Music, dance, visual art, and children's workshops happen throughout the field.